PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-how-can-my-company-survive-covid-19.md

 3. Ensure an universal understanding of the requirement and update documents frequently.
 4. Prepare your team-members for cultural differences and avoid negative stereotyping.

-These recommendations seem to be a bit vague, but they are usefull guidelines.
-For example, an agile way of working is coherent with these recommendations: usage of sprints and
-Pair programming and

 ## Conclusion
 In this blogpost we have discussed 4 internal and external factors for globally distributed software process and if they are applicable for GDSE.
 Furthermore, we have provided some well-researched recommendations which may help you to improve the current workspace.